Instructor audio file (17 min)

 There are no statistics available for success rates of owner-trained assistance dogs.
 We do know though that many owner-trainers have multiple dogs since several prospects have been removed from training or service in their prime due to health or temperament issues.
 Sources of their dogs are both from breeders (of varying reputation) and shelters/rescues.

 If starting with an adult dog sounds like a better option for you in your situation, there are some foundation desirable characteristics to look for and others to avoid in adult dogs.
 Since shelter and rescue dogs have unknown health histories, have serious candidates X-rayed for hips, elbows and do other health tests typical for the breeds to rule out those types of problems before accepting the dog as a candidate.
-These tests may be done when you have them reproductively altered.
+These tests may be done when you have them reproductively altered, typically around 2 years of age.

 Here is an article that will be of interest that compares data for purebred with mixed breed dogs.